nikpapag/harness-cie-workshop/README.md

 | Name        |Approval|       |
 | User Groups |All Project Users|       |

+7. In a similar way as before navigate to the “**backend**” stage
+8. Before the canady deployment add **Harness Approval**
-7. Click **Save** and note that the save succeeds without any policy failure
+10. Click **Save** and note that the save succeeds without any policy failure

 # Lab 9 - Governance/Policy as Code (Advanced)